 The flavors in Grain-Free Maple Bacon Coffee Cake are holiday-worthy and crowd-pleasing.
 Four out of four members of our family LOVE this recipe.
 And who can blame us?
 Sweet, smoky flavors balance against crispy bacon pieces and maple syrup, cinnamon, allspice, and nutmeg.
 Furthermore, Grain-Free Maple Bacon Coffee Cake is also a paleo-friendly, gluten-free, dairy-free, and soy-free cake recipe.
 Who knew you could get all of that in one recipe?
 We do, Spiriteds, we do.

 For added flavor and pizzazz, I add chopped nuts (macadamia nuts, walnuts, pecans, and cashews come to mind) and a granulated sweetener of choice (think organic raw sugar or coconut sugar).
-After baking, I set it aside to cool slightly before serving.
-And then, while it’s still warm, we dig in, savoring each sweet, savory bite as we go!
+Then after baking, I set it aside to cool slightly before serving.
+Finally, while it’s still warm, we dig in, savoring each sweet, savory bite as we go!

 - 1 egg